TheRealRafael00/TheRealRafael00/README.md

 ## 🔍 About Me

 Hello!
-I’m Rafael, a passionate student who's fascinated by the digital world and cybersecurity.
+I’m Raffael, a passionate student who's fascinated by the digital world and cybersecurity.
 I’m currently a 9th grader at **SMP Negeri 26 Depok** and have been diving into ethical hacking, bug hunting, and penetration testing.
 I'm building my knowledge one exploit at a time.